Overview

 Symptoms

 Every nerve in the peripheral system has a specific job.
-Symptoms depend on the type of nerves affected.
+Symptoms of peripheral neuropathy depend on the types of nerves affected.
 Nerves are divided into:

-- Sensory nerves that receive sensation, such as temperature, pain, vibration or touch, from the skin.
+• Sensory nerves that receive sensation information, such as temperature, pain, vibration or touch, from the skin.

 Symptoms of peripheral neuropathy might include:

-- Gradual onset of numbness, prickling, or tingling in your feet or hands.
-These sensations can spread upward into your legs and arms.
+• Gradual onset of numbness, prickling or tingling in the feet or hands.
+These sensations can spread upward into the legs and arms.

 If autonomic nerves are affected, symptoms might include:

-Peripheral neuropathy can affect one nerve, called mononeuropathy.
-If it affects two or more nerves in different areas, it's called multiple mononeuropathy, and if it affects many nerves, it's called polyneuropathy.
+If peripheral neuropathy affects one nerve, it's called mononeuropathy.
+If it affects two or more nerves in different areas, it's called multiple mononeuropathies.
+If it affects many nerves all over the body, it's called polyneuropathy.
 Carpal tunnel syndrome is an example of mononeuropathy.
 Most people with peripheral neuropathy have polyneuropathy.

 When to see a doctor

-Seek medical care right away if you notice unusual tingling, weakness, or pain in your hands or feet.
-Early diagnosis and treatment give you the best chance for controlling your symptoms and preventing further damage to your peripheral nerves.
+Seek medical care right away if you notice tingling, weakness or pain in your hands or feet.
+Early diagnosis and treatment give you the best chance of managing your symptoms and preventing further damage to your peripheral nerves.

 Causes